ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-61. Referring the code snippet in Fig. (8.31), answer the following questions regarding the VGG11 architecture [25]:
+Q. Referring the code snippet in Fig. (8.31), answer the following questions regarding the VGG11 architecture [25]:

 ```python
   import torchvision